-Che Clair Ridge Project is the second phase development of the Clair field, which is located approximately 75km west of the Shetland Islands, UK.
-The project involves the development of the areas north of the Clair Phase 1, with an investment of £4.5bn (approximately $7.5bn).
+The Clair Ridge Project is the second phase development of the Clair field, which is located approximately 75km west of the Shetland Islands, UK.
+The project involves the development of areas north of the Clair Phase 1, with an investment of £4.5bn ($5.7bn).

 The facilities installed in Clair Phase 1 are expected to continue production until 2028.
 The Clair Ridge Project will extend the life of the field to 2050, enabling the extraction of an estimated 640 million barrels of oil over a 40-year period, with peak production expected to be up to 120,000 barrels of oil a day.

-The project was approved by the UK Government in October 2011 and construction activities were completed in 2016.
-The first oil is expected in 2018.
+The Clair Ridge project was approved by the UK Government in October 2011 and construction was completed in 2016.
+The project achieved first oil in November 2018.

 Clair Ridge Project development details

 BP and its partners, ConocoPhillips, Chevron and Shell, have announced they have installed platform jackets at the Clair Ridge project near the Shetland Islands.

 The project primarily involves the installation of two bridge-linked platforms at a water depth of approximately 140m, the drilling of 36 wells (26 producing wells and ten water injectors) and a tie-in to the existing Clair Phase 1 export pipeline system via three eight-slot subsea manifolds.

 The platforms include a drilling and production (DP) platform and a 9,000t quarters and utilities (QU) platform.
 The installation of the DP and QU steel jackets weighing 22,300t and 9,000t respectively was completed in August 2013, while the topsides were installed in 2015.

 Initial drilling works for the project included pre-drilling of seven wells using an eight-slot subsea template with the help of a semi-submersible drilling rig.
 The remaining wells will be drilled by the DP platform for more than 12 years.